zz9tf/grading-helper/README.md

      ```

      PS: if you save all students' emails in a file called 10a.txt, then it should be: '<tracking_webpage_url>, 10a'

+     PS2: if you want to ask python script not to track some urls, you can add '#' at the front of them to comment them, ie. `# https://mastery.cs.brandeis.edu/trackingPage1, emailsList2`

 2. Create email list files for each course.
 Each email list file should contain one email address per line. ie: [courseName.txt](https://github.com/zz9tf/grading-helper/blob/main/courseName.txt)
 3. Run the main script "grading.py" to do the grading process: